TERMS AND CONDITIONS OF ENTRY

 All references to:

-“Curtis Brown Creative” are to Curtis Brown Creative Limited (company registration number 08880058), whose registered office is Fifth Floor, Haymarket House, 28-29 Haymarket, London SW1Y 4SP;
+the “Promoter” or “Curtis Brown Creative” are to Curtis Brown Creative Limited (company registration number 08880058), whose registered office at the date of publication of these Terms and Conditions of Entry is Fifth Floor, Haymarket House, 28-29 Haymarket, London SW1Y 4SP.

-All references to “entrant”, “entrants” or “you” refer to a person who submits an entry under this competition.
+“entrant”, “entrants” or “you” are to a person who submits an entry under this competition.

 1. HOW TO ENTER

 1.1.
-This competition runs from 16 September 2020 (the “Opening Date”) until 12 noon London time on 17 January 2021 (the “Closing Date”) (the period, the “Submission Period”), after which no further entries will be accepted as eligible.
+This competition runs from Thursday 18 November 2021 (the “Opening Date”) until 23:59 London time on Friday 21 January 2022 (the “Closing Date”) (the period, the “Submission Period”), after which no further entries will be accepted as eligible.

 1.2.
 The competition is free of charge to enter.

 1.3.
-Entries must be submitted online using the Discoveries submission form (https://discoveries.curtisbrowncreative.co.uk/) which must be completed in full, including the entrant’s full name, contact telephone number, and email address.
-Entrants must paste the first 10,000 words of their novel and a synopsis of up to 1,000 words into the appropriate fields of the entry form.
+Entries must be submitted online using the form available at the following link: https://www.curtisbrowncreative.co.uk/new-beginnings-poetry-competition/.
+The form must be completed in full, including the entrant’s full name, contact telephone number, and email address.
+Entrants must attach their poem as a word document or PDF.

 1.4.
-The Co-Promoters do not accept responsibility for late or lost entries and shall not be held responsible for any inability to submit entries as a result of computer service, systems and or server failure, error, interruption, defect or delay or any other technical malfunction.
+The Promoter does not accept responsibility for late or lost entries and shall not be held responsible for any inability to submit entries as a result of computer service, systems and or server failure, error, interruption, defect or delay or any other technical malfunction.
 Proof of sending is not proof of receipt.

 1.5.
-Entrants consent to being contacted by the Co-Promoters in response to their entry, using the telephone number or email address provided with the competition entry.
+Entrants consent to being contacted by the Promoter in response to their entry, using the telephone number or email address provided with the competition entry.

+2.4.
+The competition is not open to employees, trustees or contractors of The Curtis Brown Group, or to any person directly or indirectly involved with the Promoter (including its affiliates) or the running of the competition, or their direct family members.

 2.5.
-The competition is not open to employees, trustees or contractors of the Co-Promoters, or to any person directly or indirectly involved with the Co-Promoters (including its affiliates) or the running of the competition, or their direct family members.
+In entering the competition, you confirm that you are eligible to do so and eligible to claim any prize you may win.
+The Promoter may require you to provide proof that you are eligible to enter the competition.

 2.6.
-In entering the competition, you confirm that you are eligible to do so and eligible to claim any prize you may win.
-The Co-Promoters may require you to provide proof that you are eligible to enter the competition.
+For the avoidance of doubt, the competition is open to students and former students of Curtis Brown Creative courses.

 2.7.
-For the avoidance of doubt, the competition is open to students and former students of Curtis Brown Creative’s courses.

-2.10.
 Entrants must comply with these terms and conditions to be eligible for prizes.
-If there is any reason to believe that there has been a breach of these terms and conditions, the Co-Promoters may, at their sole discretion, reserve the right to exclude you from participating in the competition.
+If there is any reason to believe that there has been a breach of these terms and conditions, Promoter may, at their sole discretion, reserve the right to exclude you from participating in the competition.